Potential Telephone Scam

 If you already use Patient Access and would like to be able to access this additional information, you will need to complete a form, available from Reception or which can be downloaded here.

-If you do not currently use Patient Access but would like to use any of its’ functions including making appointments, order repeat medication or accessing the additional information, please complete the form and bring it to the surgery with two forms of identification to the surgery (one with a photo and one with your address on it).
+If you do not currently use Patient Access but would like to use any of its’ functions including making appointments, ordering repeat medication or accessing the additional information, please complete the form and bring it to the surgery with two forms of identification (one with a photo and one with your address on it).